aaaronhsu/cowsino/README.md

 - **Eliza**: Create structs and store/retrieve user data from files.

 ## Project Timeline (due 1/21)
-- 1/13: Start with previous assignment.
+- **1/13**: Start with previous assignment.
-- 1/14: Parse user input (serverside) and run (empty) functions with parameters.
+- **1/14**: Parse user input (serverside) and run (empty) functions with parameters.
 Store user data locally within the program.
-- 1/17: Implement user struct and login system (by reading/writing to files).
+- **1/17**: Implement user struct and login system (by reading/writing to files).
 Create a coinflip game.
-- 1/20: MVP (current description of the project)
+- **1/18**: MVP (current description of the project)

-- 1/21: Semaphores to make sure that a client isn't logged into the server through multiple terminals at the same time.
+- **1/20**: Semaphores to make sure that a client isn't logged into the server through multiple terminals at the same time.
+More games.

-We can add more complex games to the server if we have extra time.